Who are the model developers?

 - Solène TURQUETY (IPSL/LATMOS)

-- Lya Lugon, CEREA, development of the aerosols chemistry
+- Lya Lugon, CEREA, aerosols chemistry

-- Florian Couvidat, INERIS, development of the aerosols chemistry
+- Florian Couvidat, INERIS, aerosols chemistry

-- Jean-Louis Monge, IR CNRS, code development, until 2007
+- Jean-Louis Monge, IR CNRS, code development, parallelization, until 2007

 - Dmitry Khvorostyanov, IR CNRS, code distribution and development, from 2007 to 2017